Drupal 11: What’s New and What’s Next

 We’ve been big proponents of SDC since its inception and have helped usher the initiative to this important milestone.

-And if you’d like to learn more about the benefits of SDC and how to migrate to them, register for our webinar
+And if you’d like to learn more about the benefits of SDC and how to migrate to them, watch our webinar

 Test and stage content with Workspaces